 - Stargate SG-1 gets one of these moments in "Enemy Mine."
 A member of an SG team is doing surveys and disappears, and SG-1 is called in to assist in locating him and finding out what happened.
 When they find his mutilated body skewered on a frame as a warning to the humans, Major Lorne turns away to puke in the bushes.
 Teal'c, of course, remains The Stoic.

-- In the first episode of the series, Law & Order: Special Victims Unit had Benson vomiting in the bushes after interviewing a particularly brutalized rape victim.
+- In the first episode of the series, Law & Order: Special Victims Unit had Benson vomiting in a dumpster after interviewing a particularly brutalized rape victim.

 - A few seasons later, a couple cops start throwing up after entering the house full of dead cult children.